Reyn-Mukai/SDVX-DIY/README.md

-# SDVX-DIY
+# A DIY SDVX/K-Shoot Mania controller

-A DIY SDVX controller with RGB underglow.
+This program was made for the DIY guide at https://sdvx-diy.github.io/.